symfony/symfony-docs/components/intl.rst

     The ``EmojiTransliterator`` class provides a utility to translate emojis into their textual representation in all languages based on the Unicode CLDR dataset.

-Discover all the available Emoji manipulations in the :doc:`component documentation </components/emoji>`.
+Discover all the available Emoji manipulations in the :ref:`component documentation <working-with-emojis>`.

 Disk space
 ----------